stonepros/stone/doc/stoneadm/install.rst

 Also, you can run ``cephadm bootstrap -h`` to see all of ``cephadm``'s available options.

-* By default, Ceph daemons send their log output to stdout/stderr, which is picked up by the container runtime (docker or podman) and (on most systems) sent to journald.
-If you want Ceph to write traditional log files to ``/var/log/ceph/$fsid``, use the ``--log-to-file`` option during bootstrap.
+* By default, Stone daemons send their log output to stdout/stderr, which is picked up by the container runtime (docker or podman) and (on most systems) sent to journald.
+If you want Stone to write traditional log files to ``/var/log/ceph/$fsid``, use the ``--log-to-file`` option during bootstrap.

-* Larger Ceph clusters perform better when (external to the Ceph cluster) public network traffic is separated from (internal to the Ceph cluster) cluster traffic.
+* Larger Stone clusters perform better when (external to the Stone cluster) public network traffic is separated from (internal to the Stone cluster) cluster traffic.
 The internal cluster traffic handles replication, recovery, and heartbeats between OSD daemons.
 You can define the :ref:`cluster network<cluster-network>` by supplying the ``--cluster-network`` option to the ``bootstrap``